grackle-project/grackle/doc/source/Integration.rst

    Conversion factor to be multiplied by the expansion factor such that a\ :sub:`true`\  = a\ :sub:`code`\ * :c:data:`a_units`.

+.. c:var:: double a_value

+   The current value of the expansion factor in units of :c:data:`a_units`.
+   The conversion from redshift to expansion factor in code units is given by :c:data:`a_value` = 1 / (1 + z) / :c:data:`a_units`.
+If the
+   simulation is not cosmological, :c:data:`a_value` should be set to 1.
+   Note, if :c:data:`a_value` is set to something other than 1 in a non-cosmological simulation, all redshift dependent chemistry and cooling terms will be set corresponding to the redshift given.

 .. code-block:: c++

   code_units my_units;